marian-stanciulica/Foodybite/README.md

 | GetPlaceDetailsEndpoint | Creates `URLRequest` for getting detailed information about a particular restaurant |
 | GetPlacePhotoEndpoint | Creates `URLRequest` for fetching image data using a photo reference |
 | AutocompleteEndpoint | Creates `URLRequest` for searching restaurants given an input, location and radius |

+#### Parsing JSON Response

+The [same argument](#5-parsing-json-response) as for the `Networking` module is also valid in this context.
+Additionally, I chose for the DTOs to include all fields made available by the `Google Places API` for the convenience of easily checking what fields are available for each request and how I can use them for developing next features without checking the documentation all the time.

 ### API Infra